cloudquery/cloudquery/website/pages/docs/glossary/what-is-cspm.md

-# What is Cloud Security Posture Management (CSPM)?
+# What is CSPM?

-Cloud Security Posture Management (CSPM), which refers to the set of processes, tools, and technologies used to manage and monitor the security posture of cloud-based infrastructure and applications.
+Cloud Security Posture Management (CSPM) refers to the set of processes, tools, and technologies used to manage and monitor the security posture of cloud-based infrastructure and applications.

 CSPM plays an essential role in identifying and addressing security risks and compliance issues in cloud environments.
 This includes assessing security controls, configurations, and compliance with security policies and regulations.